clojure-emacs/clojure-mode/README.md

 ### Rename ns alias

-`clojure-rename-ns-alias`: Rename an alias inside a namespace declaration.
+`clojure-rename-ns-alias`: Rename an alias inside a namespace declaration, and all of its usages in the buffer

 <img width="512" src="/doc/clojure-rename-ns-alias.gif">

+If there is an active selected region, only rename usages of aliases within the region, without affecting the namespace declaration.

 ### Add arity to a function